Are You Finished Yet? How to avoid overworking your coloring.

 Put a big ol' outline around it.

-The Mona Lisa wouldn't look quite so hot if her nose and both nostrils were outlined in heavy black scribbles, eh?
+The Mona Lisa wouldn't look quite so hot if her nose and both nostrils were outlined in dark heavy scribbles, eh?

-If you're sitting there tracing the original line drawing, you're done.
+If you're sitting there tracing the original line drawing… Hello?
+You're done.

 3. Air Flourishes

 I joke with students about "Jaques" the stereotype artist.
-He's the starving artist guy who wears a beret, red neckerchief, and a handlebar mustache.
+He's the starving French artist guy in a striped shirt with a beret, red neckerchief, and a handlebar mustache.

 When Jaques paints, he waves his paintbrush around in the air, drawing lots of attention.
 He makes fancy swishes as if he's conducting the orchestra at the Kennedy Center.

-But colorers do.
-When I see a student making air flourishes, I zoom over to stop them.
+When I see a student making air flourishes, I rush over to stop them.

 If you're waving your hands in the air, you are not coloring well.